SergioSanchezMendez/android_code_scan_archetype/README.md

-# code_scan_archetype
+# Code Scan Archetype for Android

-Visual Code Scanner Archetype for Android
+Generic archetype to manage and scan multiple visual codes